 We understand that some children may find it difficult to tell a member of staff about their concerns verbally, we therefore have additional reporting mechanisms in place.
-Our school has various age-appropriate systems in place across the school such as Personal Communication Journals, Something on My MInd Boxes, I'm feeling better Boxes and Peg Communication.
-These systems are introduced to the children at the start of the year and children are reminded of them regularly.
+Our school has a worry box in each classroom where the child can put their name/a brief note about their concerns/draw a picture of their concern - these worry boxes are introduced to the children at the start of the year and children are reminded of them regularly.